Council Chairman Portfolio Reports

 The MD corporate identity (uniform!) for Convention will be:

-The B & I reception will be held on Monday 10th July in the Ensemble EFG at the Omni Hotel from 21:00 – 23:59.
+The British Isles reception will be held on Monday 24th June in the Crown Promenade Hotel from 21:00 – 23:59.

 The members of the International Convention Committee have held two online meetings and communicate regularly.